Metashaker/community-phone/README.md

 npm test
 ```
 ## Other potential improvements
+- Add Taskforce as a dashboard to visualize failed jobs (and all other states), which are not deleted from the queue unless they're deleted manually.
 - Zod for controllers runtime schema validation (ts only gives us compile time validation).
 - Luxon for more legible date handling.
 - created_at and deleted_at timestamps on calls table